MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/discovery-docker-ubuntu-azure.md

 Verify that the logs are being uploaded to Cloud App Security and that reports are generated.
 After verification, create custom reports.
 You can create custom discovery reports based on Azure Active Directory user groups.
 For example, if you want to see the cloud use of your marketing department, import the marketing group using the import user group feature.
 Then create a custom report for this group.
 You can also customize a report based on IP address tag or IP address ranges.

-1. In the Cloud App Security portal, under the Settings cog, select Cloud Discovery settings, and then select **Manage continuous reports**.
+1. In the Cloud App Security portal, under the Settings cog, select Cloud Discovery settings, and then select **Continuous reports**.
 2. Click the **Create report** button and fill in the fields.
 3. Under the **Filters** you can filter the data by data source, by [imported user group](user-groups.md), or by [IP address tags and ranges](ip-tags.md).